 “Do you remember our lesson on Monday?
 Well, I remember coming here very excited about what I had planned for you.
 I’ve been looking forward to work that song with you after we sang it together, as a short and fun practical assignment.

 “However, I saw some attitude in some of you that I didn’t take well, and that I would never.
-First, because I’ve made an effort to fit that activity within the lesson and it went to waste.
+First, because I’ve made an effort to fit that activity within the lesson and it ended up going to waste.
 Second, because even though you’re on your right not to like what I like, you chose the wrong way to express your discomfort.
 And third, your words and actions really, really hurt my feelings, more than you may’ve realized.

 “This is why I’ve decided not to work with songs in this class anymore.
 It’s a hard decision, but I can’t risk feeling betrayed again and, well, as hurt as I was last Monday.”

 The kids looked at me with understanding eyes, some sadder than others, some full of regret… but a few others didn’t show any sign of remorse, as if they really enjoyed messing with people’s feelings.
+Typical bullies.

 “Florencia and Sebastian, I want to speak to you at the end of this lesson” I firmly said to them, making them know that I wasn’t messing around.
 They nodded, but didn’t seem to care that much.